-Sadly, because of the covid pandemic many of the clubs and societies that use our premises have been in abeyance but these normally meet:
+In recent years some of the clubs and societies that use our premises have been in abeyance but these normally meet:

 Immanuel Dramatic Society This club meets on Tuesday evenings 7.30pm -10.00pm.
 Its activities include rehearsing and performing an annual pantomime, a dramatic service in the church at Eastertime and when possible a summer play or concert.
 The club also gives concerts at retired folks’ homes at various times throughout the year.
 There is an annual subscription of £5 for adults but there is a concessionary rate for retired, unemployed and under 18s.

 Social Club Wednesday evenings 7.00 pm – 10.00 pm is the time for our Social Club.
 The more agile and athletic of our members play badminton in the hall.
 A small charge is levied for badminton players (50p per week to cover the cost of replacement shuttlecocks)

 10 o’clock Club meets on Thursday mornings from 10.00am to 11.30am.
 With a crèche for young children here is an excellent opportunity for young mums and dads to enjoy a gentle game of badminton in the hall or chat over tea or coffee in the garden room.
 There is a payment of £1.50 for each session.